 Responsible breeders strive to maintain the highest breed standards as established by kennel clubs like the AKC.
 Dogs bred by these standards are less likely to inherit health conditions.
 However, some hereditary health problems can occur in the breed.
 The following are some conditions to be aware of:

-- Gastric Dilatation-Volvulus: This is the tendency to produce gas and bloat, which can lead to stomach torsion and a medical emergency.
+- Gastric Dilatation-Volvulus: The tendency to produce gas and bloat, which can lead to stomach torsion and a medical emergency.

-- Hip Dysplasia: This is an inheritable condition that leads to lameness and arthritis.
+- Hip Dysplasia: An inheritable condition that leads to lameness and arthritis.

-- Osteosarcoma: This is an aggressive bone cancer and one of the first signs is lameness.
+- Osteosarcoma: An aggressive bone cancer and one of the first signs is lameness.
 It can be treated with amputation and chemotherapy.

-- Hypothyroidism: This can be treated with medication.
+- Hypothyroidism: A thyroid condition that can treated with medication.

 - Sensitivity to Anesthesia: Greyhounds need less anesthesia than other dogs of the same size and the regular dose can be deadly.
 They metabolize barbiturates slowly.